dlapushin/AI-ML-revenue-forecast/README.md

 # AI-ML-revenue-forecast
 A framework for using standard Salesforce reports and data to help drive a state-of-the-art ML-based revenue forecasting model that can provide meaningful forecasts over multiple quarters.
 All that's needed is a Salesforce report and either R or Python.
-An overview of the process is shown below.
+An overview of the process is shown below and full details are discussed in a 3 part series of articles on Medium. (![Medium article] (https://medium.com/@dlapushin/open-source-b2b-sales-forecasting-c1cd7bc9b2a8))

 ![Forecast Loop](https://github.com/dlapushin/AI-ML-revenue-forecast/blob/main/sales_forecast_process.png)